How to Get Vaccinated

 - Assistance in English and Spanish available

-Visit the Vaccine Interest Portal to verify your eligibility to receive the vaccine and receive updates as appointments for vaccination become available.
+Visit the Vaccine Interest Portal register online to receive the vaccine.
 Registration is open to Denton County and non-Denton County residents.

 - Visit Denton County's Vaccine Interest Portal